tashakim/puzzles_python/README.md

-A collection of puzzles solved in python3
+A small collection of puzzles solved in python